patient education

 Dentigerous Cyst: Understanding Your Pathology Report

-A dentigerous cyst is a noncancerous (benign), fluid-filled sac that forms around the crown of an unerupted tooth.
-An unerupted tooth is a tooth that remains inside the jawbone and has not come through the gum into the mouth.
-Dentigerous cysts are a type of odontogenic cyst, which means they develop from cells involved in …
+A dentigerous cyst is a noncancerous, fluid-filled sac that forms around the crown of a tooth that has not yet come through the gum.
+Because it develops from tissue surrounding a forming tooth, it is sometimes also called a follicular cyst.
+Dentigerous cysts are the second most common type of odontogenic cyst (a cyst arising …

 Read More »